boratanrikulu/quik/README.md

 **Note:**
 This project is heavily under development.
-IT IS NOT PRODUCTION READY.
+IT IS NOT PRODUCTION READY YET.
-DO NOT USE IT YET.
+DO NOT USE IT.

 ## What